Most models converted with PolyTrans are "render ready",

 rendering program before a quality image can be rendered.
 Lights,

-cameras, geometry, hierarchy and materials are converted.
+cameras, geometry, hierarchy, animation and materials are converted.
 In addition,

 PolyTrans goes even one step further by matching the